Codecademy/docs/content/discrete-math/concepts/enumeration/enumeration.md

 Some notes on `"AND"`:

-- corresponds to the Cartesian product of sets
+- Corresponds to the Cartesian product of sets.
-- If you choose one element of the set A AND you choose one element of the set B, then this is equivalent to choosing one element of the `Cartesian product of A and B`
+- If one element of the set A `AND` one element of the set B is chosen, then this is equivalent to choosing one element of the `Cartesian product of A and B`.

-Some notes on `"OR"`:
+Some notes on `OR`:

-- corresponds to the union of sets
+- Corresponds to the union of sets.
-- If you choose one element of the set A OR you choose one element of the set B, then this is equivalent to choosing one element of the `union of A and B`
+- If an element of the set A `OR` one element of the set B is chosen, then this is equivalent to choosing one element of the union of A and B.

 It is very useful to describe a choice sequence for constructing the set of objects of interest by paying close attention to the words `"AND"` and `"B"`.